-The Consolidated Edison Company of New York, Inc. (Con Edison) has entered into a Voluntary Cleanup Agreement (VCA) with the New York State Department of Environmental Conservation (NYSDEC) to investigate and, if necessary, remediate potential contamination at the former manufactured for the Former Ossining Works MGP site (hereinafter he Former Ossining Works MGP site (hereinafter The site is located in the Village of Ossining, ; included as Figure 1-1.
+The Consolidated Edison Company of New York, Inc. (Con Edison) has entered into a Voluntary Cleanup Agreement (VCA) with the New York State Department of Environmental Conservation (NYSDEC) to investigate and, if necessary, remediate potential contamination at the former manufactured gas plant (MGP) property known as the Former Ossining Works MGP site (hereinafter "site").
+The site identification number is V00568.
+The site is located in the Village of Ossining, Westchester County, New York.
+A site location map is included as Figure 1-1.

-Draft Remedial Investigation Report (RIR) for the aracterization activities that were performed in ated February 16, 2007 prepared by CMX Inc c (then known as HDR/LMS), and;
+In March 2008, Con Edison provided NYSDEC with a Draft Remedial Investigation Report (RIR) for the site.
+The Draft RIR presented the results of site characterization activities that were performed in accordance with the following work plans:

-n (SCWPA) dated July 30, 2007 prepared by
+- Site Characterization Study Work Plan (SCWP) dated February 16, 2007, prepared by CMX Inc. (then known as Schoor DePalma, Inc.), and HDR Inc. (then known as HDR/LMS), and; - Site Characterization Study Work Plan Addendum (SCWPA) dated July 30, 2007, prepared by CMX.

-alternatives for the site.
+The RIR concluded that site conditions had been characterized sufficiently to select remedial alternatives for the site.
 The RIR recommended the following additional investigation activities to be performed as part of pre-design studies to support the final remedy: